badges/shields/doc/TUTORIAL.md

 (4) Implementing
 ----------------

-Make sure, you can get the data somehow, best as JSON.
-There might be an API for your service delivering the data.

 If there is already a related badge, you may want to place your code next to it.

 Here you can see code for a badge at route for `/test/<first>/<second><ending>`.